 If we can detect enough of these anchor points over time, then detecting the semantic schedule of a user can be formulated as an optimization problem, where we want to minimize the average distance between the anchor points and a normal timeline consisting of [morning, lunch, afternoon, evening, night].
 This is illustrated by figure 8.

 Although many solutions on the market today directly tie events to context, we believe that events only become relevant when they can be mapped to intent.
 This means that mobile events need to be translated into meaningful moments, reflecting real-life and real-time context and routines.

 For example, a sequence of events such as [walking, shop, walking, shop, walking, coffee shop, walking] become interesting only when we assign it a label such as ‘afternoon shopping’.
-Moreover, if we know that the user goes shopping almost every Saturday afternoon, we can further augmented the moment definition as ‘afternoon shopping routine’.
+Moreover, if we know that the user goes shopping almost every Saturday afternoon, we can further augment the moment definition as ‘afternoon shopping routine’.

 Another interesting example would be the event sequence [home, running].
 ‘Running’ itself is merely an event without much meaning.
 While one user might be in his weekly sporting routine, another might just be running to catch the bus when he is late for work.
 However, to put this sequence of events in context, we need to be able to predict the next most likely event which might for instance be ‘at work’.